riemann/riemann/README.markdown

 confirmation message with either an acknowledgement or an error.
 Check the `ok` boolean in the message; if false, message.error will be a descriptive string.

+Because protocol buffers is strongly typed, the metric field is represented on the wire as metric_f.
+At some point I'll add an int64 as well.

 Events are uniquely identified by host and service.
 Both allow null.
 Event.time is the time in unix epoch seconds and is optional.
 The server will generate a time for each event when received if you do not provide one.

 You can also query states from the index using a basic query language.
 The grammar is specified in src/reimann/query.g.
-Examples:

 Just submit a Message with your query in message.query.string.
 Search queries will return a message with repeated States matching that expression.
 A null expression will return no states.

 Plan
 ====